 This 139-acre graveyard, opened in 1884, is full of weeping angels, family tombs above ground, elaborate gravestones, immaculate landscaping, and everything else one expects from an old-school cemetery.
 It is also home to the most peculiar sight in the state—the ghost of a bulldog named Stiffy Gray.

-Stiffy (so-called due to his stiff-legged gait) was the frequent friend of an older man named John Heinl back in the early 20th century.
-Stiffy was inconsolable after Heinl died in 1920 and sat at the entrance of Heinl’s above-ground tomb day and night.
-When the dog eventually went to waste and died, he and his master were put inside the crypt.
+Stiffy the frequent friend of an older man name John Heinl back in the early 20th century.
+Stiffy inconsolable after Heinl die in 1920 and sat at the entrance of Heinl’s above-ground tomb day and night.
+When the dog eventually goes to waste and die, he and his master put it inside the crypt.

 15. The Grave in the Middle of the Road